gohugoio/hugo/content/templates/shortcode-templates.md

 The variable `.Params` contains the list of parameters in case you need to do more complicated things than `.Get`.
 It is sometimes useful to provide a flexible shortcode that can take named or positional parameters.
 To meet this need, Hugo shortcodes have `.IsNamedParams`, a boolean available that can be used such as `{{ if .IsNamedParams }}...{{ else }}...{{ end }}`.
 See the [example Vimeo shortcode][vimeoexample] below for an example.

-You can also use the variable `.Page` to access all the normal [page variables][pagevariablespage].
+You can also use the variable `.Page` to access all the normal [page variables][pagevars].

 A shortcodes can also be nested.
-In a nested shortcode, you can access the parent shortcode context with [`.Parent` variable][shortcodesvariablespage].
+In a nested shortcode, you can access the parent shortcode context with [`.Parent` variable][shortcodesvars].
 This can be very useful for inheritance of common shortcode parameters from the root.

 ## Custom Shortcode Examples